What is Microblading anyway?

 The procedures are broken up into two appointments; the initial appointment and then a Perfecting Session 4 to 8 weeks later.

-The cost is $545 this includes Perfecting the follow-up service.
+The cost is $545 and includes a perfecting follow-up service.

 Please allow up to 2.5 hours for your first microblading appointment to be completed.
 Most of this time is spent allowing the numbing cream to take effect and talking about the specifics.
 After the procedure is done, you will then discuss aftercare instructions and take some before and after pictures of your new look.